 About the Author

-Naveed Alam is a certified Network & Cloud Engineer specializing in Microsoft Azure infrastructure, virtual machine management, and enterprise cloud solutions.
+Naveed Alam is a Network & Cloud Engineer with 8+ years of experience in Azure infrastructure, virtual machine management, and enterprise cloud solutions.
+CCNA, AZ-900, and CompTIA A+ certified.
+Has resolved 300+ Azure VM boot failures across industries ranging from healthcare to financial services.